 Storm clouds start rolling into the Serengeti in November, but so do the wildebeest.
 With the arrival of the wildebeest, you’ll start seeing excellent game viewing in Tanzania as predators have their pick among the plains game.
 There are significantly fewer safari-goers in November, so you’ll have some of the country’s best game viewing all to yourself.
 Bird watching is also at its best in November.
 There are short afternoon showers, but it shouldn’t negatively impact your trip.

 The weather in South Africa is pretty nice year-round.
 The Cape’s popular sights – Table Mountain, Cape Point, and Boulder’s Beach – are less crowded.
 And if you’re lucky, you can catch a few remaining southern right whales along the coast before they migrate to Antarctica.
 If you’re a keen birder, it’s a great time to travel to South Africa.
-In the bush, the wildlife will be harder to spot as they’ve left the waterholes with the rains, but if you’re patient, you’ll be rewarded.
+In the bush, the safari wildlife will be harder to spot.
+At this time of year, they’ve left the waterholes with the rains.
+But if you’re patient, you’ll be rewarded.